 expyriment.stimuli.Video

-class expyriment.stimuli.Video(filename, backend=None, position=None)
+class expyriment.stimuli.Video(filename, resizing=None, audio_backend=None, position=None)

 A class implementing a general video stimulus.